CallMeSlinky/Arma-Reforger-Workshop-JSON-Generator/README.md

 # Arma Reforger - Workshop JSON Generator

-This script adds a button to generate and copy mod info JSON on the Arma Reforger Workshop page.
+This script adds a button to generate and copy mod info JSON on the Arma Reforger Workshop page and checks potential mod incompatibility with the latest game version.

 ## Features
 - Generates JSON for mod information.
 - Copies JSON to clipboard with a single click.
+- Compares the game version numbers.

 ## Installation